 My sister and I were thrilled when we discovered Balangan Beach, a very relaxing and secluded beach in Uluwatu.

-With two more days in Uluwatu, we decided to look for more hidden beaches around the area.
+After two more days in Uluwatu, we decided to look for more hidden beaches around the area.
 There were plenty of options and we ended up choosing Suluban Beach.

 We arrived around lunchtime because we needed to pick up the charger cable that I dropped in Uluwatu Temple and spent some time amazed by Karang Boma Cliff.